adamaveray/typeform/CONTRIBUTING.md

 ## Developing

-[Composer](https://getcomposer.org) and [NPM](https://www.npmjs.com) will both be required to develop & test the library.
-Once they are configured, run `composer install` and `npm install` from the repository root directory to install the required dependencies.
+[Composer](https://getcomposer.org) and [Bun](https://bun.com) will both be required to develop & test the library.
+Once they are configured, run `composer install` and `bun install` from the repository root directory to install the required dependencies.

 Code is automatically formatted by [Prettier](https://prettier.io).
-Formatting can be initiated manually with the command `composer format`.
+Formatting can be initiated manually with the command `bun format`.
 See [the Prettier docs](https://prettier.io/docs/en/watching-files.html) to enable file watching & live reformatting.

 Static type checking is performed by [Psalm](https://psalm.dev).
 Additional [Psalm docblock annotations](https://psalm.dev/docs/annotating_code/supported_annotations/) should be added where necessary to improve type checking.
 Type analysis & verification can be performed with the command `composer analyze`.